Zippy-boy/wire-pod/Installation.md

 ```

 4. Run setup.sh and follow the directions.
 Default settings can be used by just hitting enter with no other input on many of the options.
-    - When you get to where it asks whether you want to use an IP address, domain, or escapepod.local, you must choose the 3rd option.
+    - For PROD bots: When you get to where it asks whether you want to use an IP address, domain, or escapepod.local, you must choose the 3rd option.

 ```
 cd ~/wire-pod